vladnet14/supercell-api/README.md

 - **Asynchronous Requests** ⏳
   The library supports asynchronous operations, allowing for efficient data loading and improved responsiveness of your applications.

-- **Data Caching** ⚡
-  Built-in caching mechanisms help reduce the number of API requests and speed up data retrieval.

-- **Support for All Gaming Platforms** 🎮
-  Works with all Supercell gaming platforms, including mobile devices and PC.

 - **Intuitive Methods** 🛠️
   The library's syntax is designed to be as understandable as possible.
 For example: